-Authorities warn of phone scam targeting religious residents in Ascension Parish
+Authorities warn of phone scam targeting religious residents in Assumption Parish

 Latest Weather Blog

-Authorities warn of phone scam targeting religious residents in Ascension Parish
+Authorities warn of phone scam targeting religious residents in Assumption Parish

-ASCENSION PARISH - The Ascension Parish Sheriff's Office is warning residents of a scam that is targeting parishioners of religious groups in the area.
+ASSUMPTION PARISH - The sheriff's office is warning residents of a scam that is targeting parishioners of religious groups in the area.

 Authorities say residents have been getting calls or texts from someone identifying themselves as a priest, minister, or deacon.
 The scammer asks for money to help someone who is sick or hospitalized.